Zero waste living is centered on the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot (in that order!).

 For loose leaf tea, check out Wildflower Tea Shop.
 They will let you bring your own container to refill.
 It is also a good place to get medicinal herbs.
 They also stock certified free-trade teas as much as is possible.
 Gaining Ground Grocery also has a bulk tea section

 Meat is one area where we really need to think about the “upstream” waste produced, as well as its general effect on the planet.
 When you do eat meat, getting it from a local, organic, small-farm source is probably much more important than whether it is wrapped in plastic.
 98% of all animals raised for meat in the USA are on factory farms!
 Whole Foods rates how their animals are raised on a scale of 1-5.
-Level 5 is what you want, and they don’t always have level 5 rated meats available.
+Level 5 is what you want, and they usually don’t have level 5 rated meats available.
 If they do, they will happily put your meat selection into your own container.

-Some other options in Chattanooga are: Main Street Meats (The most zero-waste option because you can bring your own container to be filled), Eden Thistle (They deliver to your door in a cooler that you then return with your next order, all meat is shrink wrapped), Sequachie Cove Farm (Order online and then pick it up at the Main Street Farmers market, all meat is shrink wrapped) and Farm Fifty Eight (They have a meat CSA as well as the option to buy at the farm, not sure how it is packaged).
+Some other options in Chattanooga are: Main Street Meats (The most zero-waste option because you can bring your own container to be filled), Eden Thistle (They deliver to your door in a cooler that you then return with your next order, all meat is shrink wrapped in plastic), Sequachie Cove Farm (Order online and then pick it up at the Main Street Farmers market, all meat is shrink wrapped) and Farm Fifty Eight (They have a meat CSA as well as the option to buy at the farm, not sure how it is packaged).
 Of course these will all be more expensive.
 Perhaps start by taking what you currently spend on meat, and continue to spend that amount at one of the above places.
 You won’t be spending any extra money on meat but will be eating a smaller volume.
 This means you can fill out your meals with more vegetables and beans.